twodeadgirls/twodeadgirls.github.io/podcast.md

  <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/podwebcover.jpg">

  <p>
+ "<strong>TWISTING THE TAIL OF A COW</strong> will encourage her to move forward”.
+“If the tail is held up over the back, it serves as a mild restraint.
+In both cases, the handler should hold the tail close to the base to avoid breaking it, and stand to the side to avoid being kicked.”

  <strong>This podcast is a long form discussion </strong>about how we share experiences and think about them differently by photographer and rancher Jon Kalev.
  <p>
  <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/episode-cover.jpg">